Originally written in 2014

 - They are not required to keep school records

 - They are not required to be accredited by any recognized accrediting body

 - They are not required to use certified or college educated teachers

 At one time, Michigan law stated:

-In 1993, The Michigan Supreme Court ruled that the above provision unconstitutional when applied to families whose religious convictions prohibit the use of certified instructors.
+In 1993, The Michigan Supreme Court ruled that the above provision was unconstitutional when applied to families whose religious convictions prohibit the use of certified instructors.
 In People v.
-DeJonge, a lawsuit filed by the fundamentalist Home School Legal Defense Association (HSLDA), the Michigan Supreme Court ruled 4-3 for DeJonge and invalidated the requirement mentioned above.
-Thus State Line is under no requirement as far as their teachers are concerned, and this is why most them have degrees from unaccredited fundamentalist Christian colleges. (and many IFB oriented churches/pastors have a hatred for the government.
-They believe in a strict separation of church and state until it comes to demanding public school students pray, read the Bible, be taught creationism. be taught abstinence, etc.)
+DeJonge, a lawsuit filed by the fundamentalist Home School Legal Defense Association (HSLDA), the Michigan Supreme Court ruled 4-3 for DeJonge and invalidated the requirements mentioned above.
+Thus, State Line is under no statutory requirement as far as their teachers are concerned, and this is why most them have degrees from unaccredited fundamentalist Christian colleges.

 - Do you attend church regularly?
 Where?

 - Do you have any objections to saluting the United States Flag, the Christian Flag, or the Bible?